 Canis Major is a constellation in the southern sky.
-Its name means “the greater dog” in Latin and it represents the bigger dog following Orion, the mythical hunter.
+Its name means “the greater dog” in Latin.
+Canis Major represents the bigger dog following Orion, the hunter in Greek mythology.
+The dog is often depicted pursuing a hare, represented by the constellation Lepus.
 The smaller dog is represented by the neighboring constellation Canis Minor.

-Canis Major was catalogued by the Greek astronomer Ptolemy in the 2nd century.
-The constellation is home to Sirius, the brightest star in the sky, as well as several notable deep sky objects: the Canis Major Dwarf Galaxy, the open cluster Messier 41, the emission nebula NGC 2359 (also known as Thor’s Helmet), and the colliding spiral galaxies NGC 2207 and IC 2163.
+Canis Major is home to Sirius, the brightest star in the sky, as well as to several notable deep sky objects: the Canis Major Dwarf Galaxy, the open cluster Messier 41, the emission nebula NGC 2359 (also known as Thor’s Helmet), and the colliding spiral galaxies NGC 2207 and IC 2163.

 Canis Major is commonly taken to represent the “greater dog” following the hunter Orion in Greek myth.
 The constellation is depicted as a dog standing on its hind legs, pursuing a hare, represented by the constellation Lepus.